Belleye/openReticApp/memory-bank/progress.md

 - Use optimistic UI updates for schedule modifications.

 ---
+## New Requirements
+- Zone colors are now supported in the API and should be displayed in the Schedule Viewer
+  - Each zone has a `color` field (hex code) in the `system.zones` array
+  - Default colors have been assigned but should be user-configurable
+  - Colors should be used consistently across the UI to identify zones

 This update reflects the current state of the openRetic PWA as of June 1, 2025.